istio/istio.io/content/en/docs/tasks/policy-enforcement/rate-limit/index.md

 itself.
 In this case of rate limiting, rate limiting happens at the proxy level itself and there is no call to any other service or proxy.

-The following EnvoyFilter enables local rate limiting for any traffic through istio ingressgateway.
+The following EnvoyFilter enables local rate limiting for any traffic through productpage.
 The patch is applied to `HTTP_FILTER` wherein it inserts `envoy.filters.http.local_ratelimit` [local envoy filter](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_filters/local_rate_limit_filter#config-http-filters-local-rate-limit) to HTTP Connection Manager filter chain.
 Envoy's local rate limit filter uses [token bucket](https://www.envoyproxy.io/docs/envoy/latest/api-v3/extensions/filters/http/local_ratelimit/v3/local_rate_limit.proto#envoy-v3-api-field-extensions-filters-http-local-ratelimit-v3-localratelimit-token-bucket) rate limit to decide if a request should be allowed or not.
-In the following example, token_bucket is configured to rate limit 1 requests/min.
+In the following example, token_bucket is configured to rate limit 10 requests/min.
 Also, all the vhosts/routes share the same token bucket.
 It also adds response header `x-local-rate-limit` if request is rate limited.